The Paleo Diet: Good Or Bad For Bone Health? - Save Our Bones

 How The Paleo Diet Impacts Bone Health

 Several aspects of the Paleo diet are beneficial for bone health and overall health.
-Just like the Osteoporosis Reversal Program (ORP), the Paleo diet recommends omitting dairy, processed foods, refined sugars, oils, and excessive sodium from the diet.
+Just like the Osteoporosis Reversal Program (ORP), the Paleo diet recommends omitting dairy, processed foods, refined sugars, seed oils, and excessive sodium from the diet.
 However, the Save Institute does not recommend the Paleo diet, since it encourages the unchecked consumption of acidifying foods.

 The pH-balanced diet we recommend offers the same benefits that the Paleo diet has, but none of the dangerous faults.
 For example, the ORP encourages the consumption of complex carbs, which contain essential nutrients.
 The ORP's pH-balanced diet includes potatoes, whole grains, beans, lentils, and other legumes balanced with alkalizing foods to prevent serum acidification.